-- 2. Use a dry cloth to completely wipe off water and salt from the electrical components. - 3.
+- 2. Remove the fuel hose from the outboard motor. - 3.
 Drain all fuel from the fuel hoses, fuel pump, fuel filter (See page 74) and vapor separator (See page 84), and clean these parts.

 Keep in mind that if gasoline is kept in the vapor separator for a long time, gum and varnish will develop, causing the float valve to stick, restricting the fuel flow.